Who Can Install Gas Appliances?

 No, not unless you are a trained installation engineer.
 It might be tempting to save money or time, but it is highly unsafe to try and install a gas appliance if you lack the training to do so.

 The installation will require removing the existing appliance, disconnecting gas lines, cleaning the connections, wrapping the pipe to ensure a leak-free connection, and securing the line to the new appliance.

-Some appliances will require a new or extended pipe run or connection to a flue or vent.
+Some appliances require a new or extended pipe run or a flue or vent connection.

 These are more complicated installations usually beyond the reach of the average householder.
 A mistake in the installation could be costly—not only for your wallet for DIY errors that require expensive repairs but also for the health and safety of the home’s residents.

 Why You Should Hire a Professional To Install Gas Appliances